Minswood/SimpleVoiceCommands/README.md

 ![](images/right.png "The command Right recorded from microphone.") ![](images/right_.png "Right was predicted correctly.")

-As a conclusion a program for predicting voice commands from both audio files and recorded audio using neural networks and a pre-trained model was acchieved.
+As a conclusion a program for predicting voice commands from both audio files and recorded audio using neural networks and a pre-trained model was achieved.
 In addition some of the functions were also implemented in C++, but not a whole neural network.